rismm/tp/docs/UserGuide.md

 ### Saving inventory data
 Data in the program is saved to the hard disk in the file path `./data/` in the same directory that the `SuperTracker.jar` file is in.
 Item data will be saved automatically after any command that changes the item data in the inventory.
-Similarly, transaction data will be saved automatically after commands that add transaction data.
+Similarly, transaction data will be saved automatically after commands that add or erases transaction data.

 <br>